 The Highlands Sports and Events Complex in the Dominican Republic, or “Tierra Alta,” is a ministry of The Rawlings Foundation and Impact Youth Worldwide.
-In May 2006, the Rawlings Foundation broke ground in Boca Chica to begin building a sports and events complex.
+In May 2006, the Rawlings Foundation broke ground in Boca Chica and began building a sports and events complex.
 Boca Chica is a short distance from the Dominican capital city, Santo Domingo, which has a metropolitan population of about three million.

-Church Camps and Events:
+Church Camps and Events

-Hosting Missions Groups:
+Hosting Missions Groups

 The Tierra Alta facilities host many visiting mission teams from the U.S., including sports, church, civic, and medical teams that come for a week to do missions and serve along side the staff at Tierra Alta.
 Housing and meals are provided for the visiting missions teams.
 It is a blessing for the ministry to partner with these groups to further the Kingdom of God.

-Home of the San Francisco Giants Latin America Training Academy:
+Home of the San Francisco Giants Latin America Training Academy